AndreasBolte/Jealausy3Channel/README.md

 # Jealausy3Channel
-Sun protection controlling for house automation by Node-Red and controllino-Mini (Arduino)
+Sun protection controlling for house automation by Raspberry Pi4 Node-Red and controllino-Mini (Arduino)